• Skip to main content

 The day we visited it was on the calmer side, but that’s not the norm.

 It’s more of a “let’s take a walk on the beach” rather than a “let’s go for a swim” beach.
+However, it’s a great pick if you want to learn to surf in paradise:

 -It’s a resort/party town

-There are tons of restaurants and condos and hotels and bars and nightclubs and tourists in the area.
-And with that comes the shady guys trying to take advantage of people so you have to be vigilant, especially at night (don’t walk on the beach after dark).
+There are many condos and hotels and bars and nightclubs and tourists in the area.
+Sometimes with that comes the shady guys trying to take advantage of people so you have to be vigilant, especially at night (avoid the beach after dark).

-You can find some quiet spots if you go on a weekday, during the low season.
-Still, if you’re painting in your head a picture of a wild deserted beach á la Costa Rica, grab a big eraser right now.
-If that’s what you’re looking for, keep reading below.
+Jacó is a lively place so if you’re painting in your head a picture of a wild deserted beach á la Costa Rica, grab a big eraser right now.
+Is that what you’re looking for?
+Keep reading below.

 Hermosa Beach (Playa Hermosa)